-3. Explain what is the function of each part
+3.Explain what is the function of each part

 Parts of the junk functions

 1

 2

 3

 4

 5

 Activity3.5 Make Your Junk Go Faster

+Introduction

-Zheng He's treasure ships were huge in size with nine masts and four decks, can bring more than 500 passengers, as well as a large amount of cargo.
+Zheng He' s treasure ships were huge in size with nine masts and four decks, can bring more than 500 passengers, as well as a large amount of cargo.
 Some of the ships were said to have been 137 meters (450 feet) long and 55 meters (180 feet) wide, which was at least twice as long as the largest European ships of that time.
-Zheng He's fleet has many types of designs and sizes for different purposes.
+Zheng He' s fleet has many types of designs and sizes for different purposes.
 We will investigate the different design of junks mast.

+Level

+10-12 years old

+Objectives

+Pupils should be able to:

 - 1.Make hypothesis

-- 2. Control the variables
+- 2.Control the variables

 - 3. Stating that the different materials have different characteristics

-- 4. Demonstrate cooperative learning
+- 4.Demonstrate cooperative learning

 - 5.Apply IBSE model

 - 6. Appreciate the contribution of discoveries

+Focus Question(s)

-- 1. What is the number of mast to make a ship goes faster? - 2.
-What type of materials can make a better mast?
+- 1. What is the number of mast to make a ship goes faster?

+- 2. What type of materials can make a better mast?

+Inquiry

-A model of a junk
+Materials A model of a junk